-The PRODIGE project aims to prepare the future of physical products transportation, placing the reflection at the organizational level that controls the flow of merchandises in order to provide a technical and organizational solution helping the reduction of the travelled distance, optimization of the tours and transported volumes and taking into account new issues related to sustainable development.
+The PRODIGE project aims to prepare the future of physical products transportation using 2 main axes of development.
+The first one is placing the reflection at the organizational level that controls the flow of merchandises in order to provide a technical and organizational solution helping the reduction of the travelled distance.
+The second one is the optimization of the tours and transported volume, and taking into account new issues related to sustainable development.

 The base of the work, proposed in this paper, starts from a transportation Web application released in the project.
 This platform is composed of a server where several truck users are remotely contacted to display their positions thanks to GPS and GSM communication.
-The server is offers an algorithm to optimize truck routing.
+The server offers an algorithm to optimize truck routing.
 It exposes its methods through the use of SOAP Web services in order to promote interoperability (set a tour, view the results, etc.).
 The idea is to test the function of the PRODIGE platform regarding a sequence of dynamic calls.
 For this purpose, a simulation tool making the WF alive is required in order not to launch all the trucks on the roads for each test.